azurenoops/terraform-azurerm-overlays-virtual-machine/README.md

   # Attach a managed data disk to a Windows/Linux virtual machine.
   # Storage account types include: #'Standard_LRS', #'StandardSSD_ZRS', #'Premium_LRS', #'Premium_ZRS', #'StandardSSD_LRS', #'UltraSSD_LRS' (UltraSSD_LRS is only accessible in regions that support availability zones).
-  # Create a new data drive - connect to the VM and execute diskmanagemnet or fdisk.
+  # Create a new data drive - connect to the VM and execute diskmanagement or fdisk.
   data_disks = [
     {
       name                 = "disk1"